rvaneijk/url-checker-sanitized/doc/blog.md

 # AI-Learning by Building: Creating an Enterprise-Grade Email Security System for Personal Use

-Note: This blog is written for readers without a technical background - every technical term is explained in plain language with Lego analogies in the [Glossary of Terms](#glossary-of-terms).
+Note: This blog is written for readers without a technical background - every technical term is explained in plain language in the [Glossary of Terms](#glossary-of-terms).
 I'd love to hear whether you'd like to see more articles like this one.

 ## Summary